-If you're wondering why families are important to individuals, there are a number of reasons.
-The definition of family is one that seems to change with the times, but it usually includes a group of people related to each other and living together.
-Like many social relationships, strong bonds with family members can have great benefits for society and individuals.
+Families are important to individuals for several key reasons.
+The definition of family seems to change with the times, but it usually includes a group of people related to each other and/or living together.
+Like many healthy social relationships, strong bonds with family members can have great benefits for society and individuals.

 Family Improves Overall Well-Being for Individuals

 Families Provide Personal Stress Relief

 Family ties have been shown to provide stress relief by boosting self-esteem and lessening anxiety, especially for young people who have been exposed to violence.
-This strong bond can act as a sort of protective shield and offers a sense of belonging in troubling times.
+This strong bond can act as a protective shield and offers a sense of belonging in troubling times.
+Studies further illustrate that those people with strong family ties better develop mechanisms to help them better cope with the stresses that life throws their way.

 Family Meals Contribute to Healthy Diets